gulec2000/jenkins-maven-project/README.md

 - Since the Jenkins Server would be  running on Docker Machine, we could leverage from docker image of maven to setup the java and maven environment.

 - Create a `Jenkinsfile` with the following pipeline script.
-This is for Docker image
+This is for 'Docker image'

 ```groovy
 pipeline {